-Speed: The computer process the data extremely fast. (i.e.) in millions of instructions and evenmore per second.
-A computer can perform a huge task in few sec where a human being may take hours or even days to complete the same task.
+Speed: The computer processes the data extremely fast. (i.e.) in millions of instructions and even more persecond.
+A computer can perform a huge task in few secs where a human being may take hours or even days to complete the same task.